-It cannot be ignored that the bias regulatory system placed at the core of the banking structure in the current monetary system is one of the main reasons behind the 1.7 billion unbanked people in the world.
-In the current monetary system convenience and the accessibility has been sacrificed to the bias and discriminatory policies many banks have adopted to conduct KYC (Know Your Customer) and background check of their clients.
+It cannot be ignored that the biased regulatory system placed at the core of the banking structure in the current monetary system is one of the main reasons behind the 1.7 billion unbanked people in the world.
+In the current monetary system, convenience and accessibility have been sacrificed to the bias and discriminatory policies many banks have adopted to conduct KYC (Know Your Customer) and background check of their clients.

-Such measures have affected many individuals across the world and have impacted the world’s economy negatively as a whole since many individuals are unable to have access to basic banking services; therefore, there are not participating in the global economy.
+Such measures have affected many individuals worldwide and impacted the world’s economy negatively as a whole since many individuals cannot access basic banking services; therefore, there are not participating in the global economy.

-The banks and financial institutions can easily deny offering their services to individuals that they consider high risk simply because of the place of their birth, nationality, and other discriminatory measures.
-But, unfortunately, there are no effective policies by the governments to prevent and fix these discriminatory measures and one-fits-all policies to promote equal opportunities for everyone.
+Banks and financial institutions can easily deny offering their services to individuals they consider high risk simply because of their birthplace, nationality, and other discriminatory measures.
+But unfortunately, there are no effective policies by the governments to prevent and fix these discriminatory measures and one-fits-all policies to promote equal opportunities for everyone.

 But fortunately, cryptocurrencies can be a solution to this.
 This is because cryptocurrencies are structured by nature to be accessible to everyone.
-Although recently, the government has forced crypto exchanges to verify and conduct basic KYC procedures of their customers when buying cryptocurrencies.
-But still, it is way more accessible to everyone compared to opening a simple bank account.
+Although recently, the government has forced crypto exchanges to verify and conduct basic KYC procedures for their customers when buying cryptocurrencies.
+But still, it is way more accessible to everyone than opening a simple bank account.
 In fact, anyone can create an infinite number of wallets without reference to the name, address, or any other information.

-The current monetary system is centralized; fiat currencies that we are using today are centralized, controlled, regulated, and backed by the government and the central bank.
+The current monetary system is centralized; the fiat currencies we use today are centralized, controlled, regulated, and backed by the government and the central bank.
 This makes their value heavily dependent on the performance of the specific country in terms of economic, political, social, and even environmental and also on the decisions made by the government and the central bank.
-For instance, a fiat currency can be weak and unstable like the Vietnamese Dong or Indonesian Rupiah, and another can be stable and strong like the US dollar.
+For instance, a fiat currency can be weak and unstable, like the Vietnamese Dong or Indonesian Rupiah, and another can be stable and strong, like the US dollar.
 Therefore, decisions made by the government and the central banks and their willingness to honor the obligation can affect the value of a country’s currency negatively or positively.
-Furthermore, since it is heavily controlled and centralized, the bank is free to adjust its value to meet certain funding obligations or economic goals, which may not be in the best interest of the consumers.
+Furthermore, since it is heavily controlled and centralized, the bank is free to adjust its value to meet specific funding obligations or economic goals, which may not be in the best interest of the consumers.
 In other words, the value of the money in your pocket will always be controlled by the central authorities.

-However, a blockchain based-cryptocurrency like Bitcoin is encrypted and decentralized; thus, there is no middle man to control and process the transactions.
+However, a blockchain based-cryptocurrency like Bitcoin is encrypted and decentralized; thus, there is no middleman to control and process the transactions.
 The transactions are processed over a peer-to-peer network.
-Special users known as miners collect transactions and store them into blocks.
+Special users, known as miners, collect transactions and store them in blocks.
 These blocks are subsequently stored in a global public ledger of transactions known as the blockchain.
 The public ledger is used as a record-keeping system that maintains participants’ identities in a secure and anonymous form.
-The blockchain makes everything transparent since all the transactions conducted are stored in the blockchain, and everyone can see them.
+The blockchain makes everything transparent since all transactions are stored in the blockchain, and everyone can see them.